The Best Questions to Ask in a Job Interview

 • What is the company’s core mission, and why?
 Do certain values or principles inform that mission?

-• How does the company define or distinguish itself from its main competitors?
+• How does the company define or distinguish itself from competitors?

 • What is the company’s overall strategy for staff training and professional development?